Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 -   Repeat the first and second encounter pattern until you (and [[the hunters]]) have some understanding of the threat.
 You will know by now that:

--   **It is a:** big, small, smart, sneaky, old, new, hidden, obvious, tricky, unintelligent, mindless, cunning, powerful, ancient, newly-spawned, transformed, undead, kooky, misunderstood, deceptive, tragic, arrogant.
+-   **It is a:** big, [[small]], smart, [[Sneaky]], old, new, hidden, obvious, tricky, unintelligent, mindless, cunning, powerful, ancient, newly-spawned, transformed, undead, kooky, misunderstood, deceptive, tragic, arrogant.

--   **Monster type:** minion master, behemoth, assassin, creature, spirit, alien, old friend, magic, ally, summoned, possessor, trickster, butcher, mother, serial killer, mutant.
+-   **Monster type:** minion master, behemoth, assassin, creature, spirit, alien, old friend, [[magic]], ally, summoned, possessor, trickster, butcher, mother, serial killer, mutant.

 [[The hunters]] better go do something about that!
 While they make a plan you can take a moment to write up its powers, attacks, and weakness.